TizianGth/Wireless-Button-Reprogrammer/README.md

 1. Install and open [Busdog](https://github.com/djpnewton/busdog).
 Here you will have to check "Automaticly trace new Devices" on the bottom left hand corner. \
 ![BusdogTraceNew](https://github.com/GuthiYT/hyperxrebutton/blob/main/doc/img/busdog_trace_new.png)

-2. Make sure every box is unchecked then un- and replug your HyperX USB dongle.
+2. Make sure every box is unchecked then un- and replug your headset's USB dongle.
 Now one Device should be checked with its multiple "sub-devices".
 Now hover over one of them, look for the 4 letterrs after "VID_" and "PID_" and write them down somewhere. \
 ![BusdogDevice](https://github.com/GuthiYT/hyperxrebutton/blob/main/doc/img/busdog_device.png)

 4. Now just input your VID and PID in the program, click "Apply" and "Start".